AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 // ... rest of render logic
 ```

-The resulting rendering looks as follows.
-You might be thinking "Hey, this looks like a huge step back!".
-And you would be right when
-comparing the current state to the previous hardcoded scaling approach.
-However, with this implementation, we know the scale and offset
-is dynamically calculated based on the actual model size.
-Big models became really big while smaller models are still really small.
-The
-next step is to normalize the scale and offset to fit within the slot properly.
+The result looked like a huge step back.
+However, the scale and offset calculations were now dynamic based on the measured mesh size which was a good foundation for further improvement.
+The next step was to normalize the scale and offset to fit the slot.

 <img src="/../img/after-measuring.png" class="center" width="600">

 ### Normalization

-To tackle the normalization, we need to think of a mathematical formula that maps the measured size to a target size.
-Because I am pretty
-bad at math, I had to resort to trial and error again.
-After some testing, I came up with a formula that already matched my expectations
+To tackle normalization, a mathematical formula that maps the measured size to a target size was required.
+Trial and error (I am bad in mathematics) yielded a formula that already matched my expectations quite well.
-quite well.

 ```java
 float dx = data.maxX() - data.minX();